kiokoman/FS25_FactoryProductionMultiplier/README.md

 and on which products to enable the multiplier

-Be careful, in August and December people go on holiday and production is reduced to X1...

-TODO:

-I intend to implement a maintenance system (WIP) of factories, pressing the default key M opens a window where you can see the maintenance status and pay for the repair
+Maintenance system (WIP) of factories, pressing the default key M opens a window where you can see the maintenance status and pay for the repair
 The maintenance status will influence the production speed

+Be careful, in August and December people go on holiday and production is reduced to X1 but factories take the opportunity to carry out maintenance and restart with maximum efficiency

 Please take in mind that I'm no programmer and this is my first time trying to do something like this there is probably BS on my code so any contributions are welcome